 To ensure a timely close, there are several key details that need to be taken care of in advance of closing at the title company:

 - Buyer financing approved and accessible: As the seller, it’s important to communicate with your buyer to ensure they are on time with receiving the proper financing.
 Closing will be delayed or could fall through if the buyer cannot finance the home by the agreed closing date.

 - Closing costs covered: Closing costs can be negotiated between the buyer and seller, so make sure both parties are aware of who is paying for what in terms of closing costs.

 - Purchase agreement contingencies: Any contingencies made in the purchase agreement need to be resolved before closing day.
 If you agreed to dry out a closet and add pipes to direct water away from the house, this needs to be done as soon as possible to ensure there are no delays when closing.

 - Legal documents need to be signed: There are several closing documents for both the buyer and seller to sign going into closing.
 This may be in-person at the title company or virtual with a notary.
 Failure to sign all required documents by either party could result in the deal falling through.

 Once these details are accounted for and the money has been wired, you are ready to give the keys to the new buyer, and your house is good as sold all on your own!

-Final Thoughts: Sell Your House By Owner In Maryland
+Closing Thoughts: Sell Your House By Owner In Maryland